-317. The distance for which fare or mileage and the number of days for which subsistence allowance should be allowed for the journey shall be determined by the Judge or Magistrate ordering the payment in each case.
+317. The distance for which fare or mileage and the number of days for Determination of distance which subsistence allowance should be allowed for the journey shall be determined by the Judge or Magistrate ordering the payment in each case.